nikfrank/react-workshop-xcoin/README.md

 you now have the default create-react-app starter running in your browser and can edit the `src` files live

+you are now also ready to work through the [exercises](/exercises.md)!

 ## step 1, make a component to pick currencies